 The easiest and most efficient way to create graphics in iOS is to use prerendered images with the standard views and controls of the UIKit framework.
-Because UIKit is a higher-level framework which also provides classes for custom drawing including paths, colors, patterns, gradients, images, text, and transformations.
+Because UIKit is a higher-level framework that also provides classes for custom drawing including paths, colors, patterns, gradients, images, text, and transformations.

 3. Core Animation – Its interfaces are part of the Quartz Core framework.
-To create higher level animations and visual effects use Core Animation.
+To create higher-level animations and visual effects use Core Animation.
 UIKit provides animations that are built on top of the Core Animation technology.

 If you require advanced animations further than the capabilities of UIKit, use Core Animation directly.
-You can create a hierarchy of layer objects that you manipulate, rotate, scale, transform.
+You can create a hierarchy of layer objects that you manipulate, rotate, scale, and transform.
 Core Animation’s familiar view-like abstraction lets you can create dynamic user interfaces without having to use low-level graphics APIs such as OpenGL ES.

-1. GameKit – This framework provides leaderboards, achievements and other features to add to your iOS game.
+1. GameKit – This framework provides leaderboards, achievements, and other features to add to your iOS game.

 2. SpriteKit – This framework provides graphics support for animating arbitrary textured images or sprites.
 In addition to being a graphics engine, it also contains physics support to bring objects to life.
 It is a good option for games and other apps that need complex animation chains.

 4. Game Controller – This framework makes it simple to search controllers connected to a Mac or iOS device.
 When a controller is opened on your device, your game examines control inputs as part of its normal gameplay.
-These controllers give new ways for players to control your game.
+These controllers give new ways for players to control their game.
 Apple has designed specifications for hardware controllers to ensure that all controllers have consistent sets of control elements that both players and game designers can rely on.

 2. Foundation – This framework defines a set of important base classes.
-Among other things this framework contains classes representing basic data types like as strings and numbers and collection classes for saving other objects.
+Among other things, this framework contains classes representing basic data types like as strings and numbers and collection classes for saving other objects.

 Read this blog “Cross-Platform Mobile Technology for Android and iOS using Java” for your perusal!

-AV Foundation – It is one of several frameworks that you can use to play and create time based audio visual media.
-For e.g. use AV Foundation to observe, create, edit or reencode media files.
-You can also use it to obtain input streams from devices and manipulate video during real time capture and playback.
+AV Foundation – It is one of several frameworks that you can use to play and create time-based audio-visual media.
+For e.g. use AV Foundation to observe, create, edit, or reencode media files.
+You can also use it to obtain input streams from devices and manipulate video during real-time capture and playback.